akmur/alex-11ty/posts/2016-03-14-super-gigi-flexbox-grid-system.md

 <pre>@import [path to super-gigi]/dist/main
 </pre>

-### Let&#8217;s get rolling
+### Let's get rolling

-As you might have noticed, the documentation contains quite a bit of available configuration, but don&#8217;t let that scare you.
+As you might have noticed, the documentation contains quite a bit of available configuration, but don't let that scare you.
 This is how you can get started real quick to get a feeling of how this works.

 First of all, detect your outer container (aka a row) and the inner columns, then style them like: